pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 plot_fits(idata_no_trend, preds_no_trend)
 ```

-Forecasting with this model is somewhat hopeless because, while the model fit adjusts the variance of the process to include the observed data, it completely fails to capture the structural trend in the data.
+Forecasting with this model is somewhat hopeless because, while the model fit adjusts well with observed data, but it completely fails to capture the structural trend in the data.
+So without some structural constraint when we seek to make predictions with this simple AR model, it reverts to the mean level forecast very quickly.

 +++